 The closest airport is Førde, approximately 40 minutes drive from Dale.
 Check Norwegian for flights to Oslo and Bergen and Widerøe for flights to Førde.
 It is possible to arrive by fast boat from Bergen or by bus to Førde.

 The application period for A.I.R. program 2015 is closed.
 The deadline for submitting applications was 11th of April 2014.

+The selection process will be finished in the beginning of September.
 Please note that only invited artists will be contacted in person when the selection process is over.
-NKD aim to finish the selection process in July.

 Professional artists, designers, architects and independent curators